shield-xrpfinance/shieldfinance/docs/getting-started.md

-# Getting Started with Shield Finance
+# Getting Started with Shield Yield Vaults

 This guide will walk you through connecting your wallet and making your first deposit.